NAMIP-Computer-Museum/MMIF/README.md

 * Summary paper (In Engligh)
 * Account by PJ Courtoy
 * Belevitch paper on core functions
-* Slides by Sandra Mols
+* Slides by Sandra Mols - here